-65. The logical architecture of the system, as mentioned above, is flexible and modular and lends itself to being combined in a broad spectrum of architectural solutions: from monolithic, hosted on a single server, to more complex situations such as virtualization technique at logical and physical level.
+- The logical architecture of the system, as mentioned above, is flexible and modular and lends itself to being combined in a broad spectrum of architectural solutions: from monolithic, hosted on a single server, to more complex situations at logical and physical level.

-66. Six main modules are defined:
+- 53 Six main modules are defined:

 - 1. CENTRAL MODULE

 - 2. DATA ACQUISITION MODULE

 - 3. REPORTING MODULE

 - 4. DATA REPRESENTATION MODULE

 - 5. USER MANAGEMENT MODULE

 - 6. LOGIN MODULE

-67. The CENTRAL MODULE is responsible for database management and is the module through which all other application components communicate.
+- The CENTRAL MODULE is responsible for database management and is the module through which all other application components communicate.

-68. The logical architecture is represented in the following diagram:
+- 55 The logical architecture is represented in the following diagram: